stevenelson35/stevenelson35.github.io/_posts/2023-06-20-hot-in-the-city.md

 {% include youtubePlayer.html id=page.youtubeId %}
 <br/>

-We had dinner at on the third floor of [Sarafina's Fabulous Pizza](https://www.serafinarestaurant.com/) before taking a taxi back to *Grand Central Station* for a train back to *Stamford* where Julie picked us up after a long, hot day.
+We had dinner on the third floor of [Sarafina's Fabulous Pizza](https://www.serafinarestaurant.com/) before taking a taxi back to *Grand Central Station* for a train back to *Stamford* where Julie picked us up after a long, hot day.
 <br/>

 ![Camilla Sarah at Dessert]( {{ site.url }}assets/media/20230625_234806.jpg )